Borrus-sudo/awesome-stack/README.md

 <br/>

+## Features:
+🌈 Wide Variety Of Themes <br/>
+🛠 Analyzes the most used technologies, frameworks, toolings, and figures out the most used stuff <br/>
+🗂 Easy to get started with and creates a card based on it! <br/>
+☄ Prevents from cluttering your readme by requiring you to put a simple link

-# Why?
+## Why?

-Existing github readme stats do not showcase the specific favourite technologies/tools.
+Existing GitHub readme stats do not showcase the specific favorite technologies/tools.
 So here comes my app.
-It analyzes your repos and figures the the most used tooling and framework and creates a card.
-Currently only javascript tooling and ecosystem is supported.
+It analyzes your repositories and figures the most used toolings and framework.
+Based on the analyzed data, it creates a card.
+Currently, only javascript tooling and ecosystem are supported.
 More coming in the future.

 ## awesome-stack supports all these things :
 ![image](https://user-images.githubusercontent.com/58482194/129444524-1ee688b5-8b4d-47c7-9c0d-cbbc565a1cee.png)